 Project BRAID works with domestic violence resource centers and community partners to build competencies and enhance the well-being and resilience of parents and children who are exposed to domestic violence.
 Through targeted training and ongoing consultation, project partners are enriching parent-child focused programing and implementing new practices.
 One example is a parent and child shelter/transitional housing intake assessment, titled Your Unique Child, which includes targeted questions to assess for culturally specific traditions, routines, and needs.

 Maine Behavioral Healthcare (MBH) has extensive experience creating and administering programs aimed at improving child well-being.
-Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) as part of the National Child Traumatic Stress Initiative, MBH runs the Maine Children’s Trauma Response Initiative, designed to develop a state-wide trauma-informed system of care for children who are suffering as a result of experiencing or witnessing violence.
-Additionally, MBH co-leads Portland Defending Childhood, funded by the Office of Juvenile Justice and Delinquency Prevention, aimed at preventing and addressing childhood exposure to violence.
-Portland Defending Childhood employs a three-part framework to address violence exposure through prevention, intervention, and treatment.
-Portland, Maine is among eight communities nation-wide selected to serve as a demonstration site for the Defending Childhood initiative.
+MBH received funding from the Substance Abuse and Mental Health Services Administration (SAMHSA), as part of the National Child Traumatic Stress Initiative, to run the Maine Children’s Trauma Response Initiative, a state-wide trauma-informed system of care for children who suffer as a result of experiencing or witnessing violence.
+Additionally, MBH co-led Portland Defending Childhood, funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), a multi-year community-based initiative aimed at preventing and addressing childhood exposure to violence.
+A sample document from Project BRAID called “Your Unique Child” can be found here: http://promising.futureswithoutviolence.org/files/2019/01/Your-Unique-Child_Project-BRAID.pdf.

 Project BRAID Partners: